 - Requiring your customer to pay a deposit or pay into a fund.

-It is also important that your customers and suppliers understand that any additional time that you grant them to for delivery or payment does not amend any contractual rights and remedies that might be applicable.
-An active contract management lifecycle means that you can prepare standard form letters and messages allowing you to quickly manage these situations.
-If you would like to discuss doing this, then our commercial solicitors will be very happy to help.
+It is also important that your customers and suppliers understand that any additional time you grant them for delivery or payment does not alter any contractual rights and remedies that may be applicable.
+An active contract management lifecycle means that you can prepare standard form letters and messages, allowing you to manage these situations quickly.
+If you would like to discuss this further, our commercial solicitors will be happy to assist.

-More information on the value in regularly reviewing and updating your terms and conditions of doing business can be found in our article, updating commercial contracts.
+More information on the value of regularly reviewing and updating your terms and conditions of doing business can be found in our article, Updating Commercial Contracts.

 Knowing what an administration/insolvency means and what to do

 This is all about being prepared for the worst eventuality.
-It is important that you understand what a customer or supplier insolvency or administration means for you and your contractual remedies.
-This allows you to be able to take appropriate action to protect your own business as much as you can.
+You must understand what a customer or supplier's insolvency or administration means for you and your contractual remedies.
+This allows you to take appropriate action to protect your own business as much as you can.

 Procuring enhanced credit insurance